Get the best of education in London

 Queen Mary, University of London

-Popular as QMUL, Queen Mary is a public research university that was established in 1882.
-QMUL offers studies in three faculties - science & engineering, social sciences and humanities.
-It also offers 21 departmental studies in medicine and dentistry at the London School of Medicine and Dentistry in Barts.
+Famous as QMUL, Queen Mary is a public research university that was established in 1882.
+QMUL offers studies in three faculties - science & engineering, social sciences, and humanities.
+It also provides 21 departmental studies in medicine and dentistry at the London School of Medicine and Dentistry in Barts.
 Queen Mary does not charge a tuition fee from students on Erasmus and non-EU exchange programs.

 - Academic staff: 4,000

 Average annual tuition fee

 Undergraduate programs - EU students: 9,000; Non-EU students: 15,000

 BDS course - EU students: 9,000; Non-EU students: 19,900-30,500

 MBBS courses - EU students: 9,000; Non-EU students: 19,900-30,500

 Students from abroad are offered two types of visa to study in the UK.
 One is the Tier 4 General Student Visa that is given to students who will be studying courses extending beyond six months.
 Students with a Tier 4 visa are allowed to work 20 hours a week when the academic sessions are in swing and full-time during vacations.
 The other is a Student Visitor Visa that is issued to students pursuing courses of a duration lesser than six months.
 Students on this visa cannot work during their period of stay.